 V

 The question requirement follows from the show’s interview format.
-Hot Ones is not merely “watching someone eat hot wings”—it is “watching someone try to maintain composure and answer interesting questions while eating hot wings.”
-The questions are essential.
-They create the entertainment value and the challenge.
+Hot Ones is not merely “watching someone eat hot wings”—it is watching someone try to maintain composure while answering questions.
+Ben’s nine league-mates should each submit one question.
+Ben must attempt coherent answers on camera even as the heat intensifies.
+He may recruit a friend to play interviewer or address the camera directly—either satisfies the format.

 * * *

-Finally, a lesson for future punishment drafts: define your terms.
-When selecting or proposing punishments, specify the requirements with sufficient detail that no ambiguity remains.
+A lesson for future punishment drafts: define your terms.
+When selecting punishments, specify the requirements with sufficient detail that no ambiguity remains.
 Ben’s league learned this lesson the hard way.
-Future leagues should specify whether “hot ones audition tape” requires authentic sauces, how many questions must be answered, whether submission is mandatory, and any other parameters that might generate dispute.
-Clear rules prevent the need for Fantasy Court intervention and ensure that league members understand exactly what fate awaits them should they finish last.
+Clear rules prevent the need for Fantasy Court intervention—and ensure that league members understand exactly what fate awaits them should they finish last.